dizballanze/dizballanze.github.io/content/en/python-django-optimization-guide-3.md

 -  `/static/` base path to static files, it's the same place where `collectstatic` copies files,
 -  `/media/` base path to user generated files.

-In this case, we cached all static for 360 days.
-It's important that URL of static files are changed after files are changed.
+In this case, we cache all static for 360 days.
+It's important that URL of static files are changed when files are changed.
 This will lead to loading of a new version of the file.
 You can use GET parameters with version numbers:
 `script.js?version=123`.
 But I prefer using [Django Compressor](https://django-compressor.readthedocs.io/en/latest/), that generates unique file names for all scripts and styles on each change.